Man who shot Fargo officers searched internet for 'kill fast' and for crowded area events, AG says

 FARGO, N.D.
-(AP) — The man who shot three Fargo, North Dakota, police officers and a civilian, killing one of the officers before an officer killed him, searched the internet for terms including “explosive ammo” and “kill fast,” as well as for what crowded area events might be happening, authorities said Friday.
+(AP) — The man who shot three Fargo police officers and a civilian, killing one of the officers before an officer killed him, searched the internet for terms including “explosive ammo” and “kill fast,” as well as for what crowded area events might be happening in North Dakota's largest city, authorities said Friday.

-Mohamad Barakat also used a “binary trigger” that allowed him to fire rapidly during the July 14 attack, state Attorney General Drew Wrigley said at a news conference.
-Wrigley said the .223-caliber rifle that Barakat used during the ambush sounded like an automatic weapon because of how quickly it fired.
+Mohamad Barakat, a Syrian national who came to the U.S. on an asylum request in 2012 and became a U.S. citizen in 2019, was apparently driven by hatred and wanting to kill, and didn't seem to be particular about which group or individual he might target, state Attorney General Drew Wrigley said at a news conference.
+Barakat, 37, didn't appear to have any ties to the Muslim community in Fargo, he said.

+On the day of the attack, Barakat loaded his car with guns, a homemade grenade, gasoline canisters and more than 1,800 rounds of ammunition, authorities said.

+About 2 miles (3 kilometers) from his home, he came across a fender bender and pulled over to watch from his parked vehicle, authorities said.
+With police and firefighters busy helping, Barakat watched for several minutes until the officers walked by his vehicle, when he lifted a.223-caliber rifle out of his car window and began firing, Wrigley said.

+The rifle had a “binary trigger” that allowed it to fire so rapidly that it sounded like an automatic weapon, the attorney general said.
+The three officers who were shot had no time to react and fell in rapid succession.
+He also fired on a woman, Karlee Koswick, who had been involved in the fender bender as she was trying to get away, he said.

-Barakat killed one officer and wounded two others and a civilian before the fourth officer at the scene, Zach Robinson, shot and killed him as bystanders crouched in fear nearby.
+The fourth officer at the scene, Zach Robinson, engaged Barakat in a shootout, which ended with Robinson shooting and killing Barakat as bystanders crouched nearby.

-Police were investigating a routine collision on a busy Fargo street when the heavily armed Barakat opened fire on them before they could react, said Wrigley, who noted that the wounded officers all fell in quick succession.

 Wrigley said he believes the violence could have been the beginning of a bigger attack, as the Downtown Fargo Street Fair and the Red River Valley Fair were underway.